Environmental training

 Construction site erosion and sediment control training

 Staff can sign up for "WSDOT ENV: Construction Site Erosion and Sediment Control" in the Learning Center.
-Consultants can sign up for WSDOT's class if the project engineer finds it necessary.
-You may also take the training from an Ecology approved training provider.
+Consultants can request to be registered for WSDOT's class if deemed necessary.
+While WSDOT staff may obtain CESCL certification or re-certification through an external Ecology approved training provider, doing so does not replace the requirement for staff to complete the internal WSDOT training.

 Cultural resources training